denten-books/plain-text/1-chapter.md

 service also air traffic control and the National Security Administration [@soyata_combat:_2012; @logicworks_government_2015].

+These conditions compel us---humanists, historians, philologists---to
-In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we enjoyed with the material conditions of textuality.
-The simulated book, as I will call it here, and, alternatively, the computed literary artifact, no longer plays by the same rules as print.
+reconsider the easy relationship we have enjoyed with the material conditions of textuality since the Gutenberg press.
+The "simulated book," as I will call it here, and, alternatively, the "computed literary artifact," no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.
-The universal Turing machine, from which all computational devices inherit, will reveal itself ultimately as a form of simulated governance.
-Yet the Turing machine, and subsequently all computers, belong also, in part, to the long history of the book.
+The universal Turing machine, from which all computational devices inherit, will reveal itself ultimately as a form of governance.
+To make the particulars of computational governance comprehensible, I will also argue that the Turing machine, and subsequently all computers, belong to the long history of the book.
+They gain meaning for us not as mathematical abstraction, but as mechanisms of generalized symbolic manipulation: related to pen, paper, typewriter, and telegraph.

 In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as an thought experiment, and finally as a control mechanism.
 To preserve agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.
 My approach to the problem of "digital" literature lies such dual movement between making strange and making familiar.
-To discover the object anew is to strip it of its ideational content---to dispel the fetish.
+To discover the object again is to strip it of its ideational content---to dispel the fetish.
 To understand it is to imbue it with new meaning and subjectivity.

-In this chapter, my aim is to encounter the book anew as a mechanism and complex system.
-The device-like property of computed text especially, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.
+In this chapter, we shall encounter the book anew as a mechanism and complex system.
+The device-like property of computed text implies severe consequences for the practices of reading, writing, and interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of